-One way to check whether a building in Cambridge is listed is to check the property constraints using our Public Access system.
+One way to check whether a building in Cambridge is listed is to check the property constraints using our planning application register.

 In Public Access, go to the Property tab and select the street for the building concerned.
 You will then be given a list of all the properties in that street from which you can choose the building you are interested in.

 The constraints tab gives information regarding the property, for example whether it is a listed building, and if so what grade, and whether it is in a conservation area, and if so which one.
 It does not currently indicate whether a property is a building of local interest.

 Another way to check is through the Historic England's list of nationally protected historic places.
 This enables you to search for a building by address.

 Please note: this information is accurate to the best of our knowledge, but is not intended to be a definitive list.
 If you understand the information to be incorrect or if the address is different to what you were expecting, please contact the Urban Design and Conservation team (see below) for confirmation.